shelt/freecoin-legacy/README.md

 ## Protocol specification
 #####Revision 4 - 9/28/15

-> The freecoin uses a session-layer protocol that enables peer-to-peer communication.
+> Freecoin uses a session-layer protocol that enables peer-to-peer communication.
 It is intended to be used specifically for freecoin.
-Due to the nature of cryptocurrencies, the protocol is developed to allow signals to quickly permeate the entire network in seconds, and remain this way for a network of any scale.
 > The freecoin protocol requires a reliable underlying transport layer protocol.
 This is due to the nature of the exchanged data and prevents congestion.

 ## Message content types